All Episodes

 I know, I know.

-Uh I the the uh these numbers are true.
+I mean, the statistics are true.

-And I I was being you know, we always joke about these kind of things, the relationship angles, men and women and so forth, but I have to tell you something.
+And I was being, we always joke about these kind of things, the relationship angles, men and women and so forth.

 The real men aren't going.

-They don't want to put up with it, they don't want to mess with it, they don't want to deal with feminized curricula.
+They don't want to deal with feminized curricula.

-I mean, they're they're they're starting to work.
+I mean, they're starting to work.

-Um, this excludes you probably think, well, how do we have all these guys on Wall Street and how do we have all these guys in government?
+Now, this excludes, you probably think, well, how do we have all these guys on Wall Street?

 Well, that's the Ivy League.

-And the college isn't for everybody.
+And college isn't for everybody.

 It's one of the things that's being demonstrated here.

-Uh we were growing up, folks, and you and I, same age, you'll know this.
+We were growing up, folks, and you and I, same age, you'll know this.

-Uh our parents had lived through the Great Depression.
+Our parents had lived through the Great Depression.

-And so our parents were hell bent that we go to college, and it became almost an American right.
+And so our parents were hell-bent that we go to college, and it became almost an American right.

 It became an American passage.

-You went to high school and you went to college, and if you didn't do that, then something was wrong with you, and you weren't you weren't going to maximize your potential.
+And if you didn't do that, then something was wrong with you, and you weren't going to maximize your potential.

-You were going to be harmed, you weren't going to become the best you could be.
+You weren't going to become the best you could be.

-It's just, it's it's a generational thing now.
+It's a generational thing now.

 It's changed.